AR Logo Return to main site

 Foreword

-2022 Victorian Cancer Screening Statistical Report
+2024 Victorian Cancer Screening Statistical Report

-The Victorian Cancer Screening Framework (VCSF) is a governance and funding model that guides Victoria’s delivery of and investment in cancer screening programs.
+The VCSF is a governance and funding model that guides Victoria’s delivery and investment in cancer screening programs.
 The VCSF aims to increase equitable cancer screening participation, enhance primary care and workforce education and monitor screening participation, follow-up and outcomes across the screening pathway.

-The VCSF partners, ACPCC, Breast Screen Victoria (BSV), the Victorian Aboriginal Community Controlled Health Organisation (VACCHO), Cancer Council Victoria (CCV), the Victorian and Tasmanian Primary Health Network Alliance (VTPHNA) and with support from the Victorian Government strive to improve prevention and early detection of Breast, Bowel and Cervical cancers in Victoria, particularly among priority communities.
+The VCSF partners, ACPCCBreast Screen Victoria (BSV), the Victorian Aboriginal Community Controlled Health Organisation (VACCHO)Cancer Council Victoria (CCV), and with support from the Victorian Government strive to improve prevention and early detection of Breast, Bowel and Cervical cancers in Victoria, particularly among priority communities.

 Australian Centre for the Prevention of Cervical Cancer (ACPCC)

-ACPCC is Australia's leading organisation in cervical cancer prevention with over 55 years of expertise in cancer prevention.
+ACPCC is Australia's leading organisation in cervical cancer prevention with over 60 years of expertise in cancer prevention.
 ACPCC provides services to implement, support, monitor and manage population health programs, including screening and vaccination.

 This unique combination of services along with our multi-disciplinary expertise achieves better health outcomes and ultimately saves lives.

-ACPCC acknowledges the support from the Department of Health and other key stakeholders in cancer prevention and control throughout Australia in supporting the need for and in the development of this report.
+ACPCC acknowledges the support from the Victorian Department of Health and other key stakeholders in cancer prevention and control throughout Australia in supporting the need for and in the development of this report.

 BreastScreen Victoria is a population-based screening program that aims to save lives and reduce the impact of breast cancer through early detection.
 BreastScreen Victoria's network of services and dedicated staff work as one team to provide high-quality and inclusive care.

-Victorian Aboriginal Community Controlled Health Organisation (VACCHO) is the peak representative for the health and wellbeing of Aboriginal and Torres Strait Islander people in Victoria.
+Victorian Aboriginal Community Controlled Health Organisation (VACCHO) is the peak representative for the health and wellbeing of Aboriginal and Torres Strait Islander peoples in Victoria.
 VACCHO in collaboration with key stakeholders lead and support Victoria’s Aboriginal Community to improve cancer screening participation.

-Cancer Council Victoria (CCV) leads the development, implementation and evaluation of cancer prevention and control campaigns and programs that address health inequities and enable better outcomes for the entire population in Victoria.”
+Cancer Council Victoria (CCV) leads the development, implementation and evaluation of cancer prevention and control campaigns and programs that address health inequities and enable better outcomes for the entire population in Victoria.

 ACPCC